hassanjawwad12/Cryptocurrency-CLI/README.md

-# Cryptocurrency-CLI
+# Game-CLI
-A CLI (command line interface) for a game. npm i chalk chalk-animation figlet gradient-string inquirer nanospinner
+A CLI (command line interface) for a game.
+Command to use at start:  npm i chalk chalk-animation figlet gradient-string inquirer nanospinner